jyoung4242/articles/WFC/wfc.md

 [Link To Demo](https://mookie4242.itch.io/wave-function-collapse-simulation)

-The demo application that's online is a simple regeneration, a quick simulation that runs a few algorithm iterations...
+The demo application that's online is a simple, quick simulation that runs a few algorithm iterations... and can regenerate the simulation on Spacebar or Mouse/Touch tap.

 First, it uses WFC to generate the terrain, only using the three tiles of grass, tree, treetops.

 Second, it finds spots to draw two buildings.
 The rules around this is to not collide the two buildings, and also not have the buildings overrun the edges of the map.
 I use WFC to generate random building patterns using a number of tiles.

-Finally, and this has nothing to do with WFC, I use a pathfinding algorithm i wrote to find a path between the two doors of the houses, and draw a road between them...
+Finally, and this has nothing to do with WFC, I use a pathfinding algorithm I wrote to find a path between the two doors of the houses, and draw a road between them...
 I did that for my own amusement.

-Pressing the spacebar in the demo, attempts to regenerate another drawing.
+Pressing the spacebar in the demo, or a mouse tap, attempts to regenerate another drawing.
 Now, such in life, not every generation is perfect, but this seems to have a >90% success rate, and for the purposes of this article, I can accept that.
+I intentionally did not put in a layer of complexity for managing collisions, as I wanted to demonstrate what CAN happen using this method, and how one needs to account for that in their output validation.

 # Why Excalibur